 This may seem odd, but I don't see myself as a wedding photographer.
 I have photographed more weddings than I can count in over twenty years.
 But I'm not a "Wedding Photographer".
 I like to think of myself as a documentary photographer.
 Wedding photojournalism is also a term that is used quite a bit these days.
 But I was doing it before it had a name.
 I don't show up with a list to check off.
 I don't spend my time spreading your jewelry on the floor, hanging your dress in the woods or arranging your rings delicately on flower petals.
 But I'm always looking for something.

-Throughout the day I tend to place my attention primarily on the people.
+Throughout the day I place my attention on the people.
 Parents, siblings, old & new friends.
 Laughing, hugging, crying & dancing.
 No formula, no plan.
 I observe & react to the unscripted play unfolding in front of me.
 And I go wherever the story leads.

 “Mark captured our wedding so thoroughly, thoughtfully & creatively.
 He was very sensitive to the moment and gracefully moved in and around the ceremony & celebration with an eye for joy.
 We were so lucky to have had Mark document our most favorite day!”